• Skip to primary navigation

 • Garlic - There is no substitute for garlic and I would definitely use it for the tuna.
 It adds a lovely flavor to the fish.

 • Butter - I like to use salted butter for the flavor.
 A healthier alternative to using butter is browning the garlic with a high smoke point oil such as avocado oil.
-Do not use olive oil - it has a strong flavor that will overpower the rice bowl
+Do not use olive oil - it has a strong flavor that will overpower the tuna rice bowl

 • Cucumber /Avocado - For any rice bowls, I usually like to keep my vegetables simple and use only cucumber and avocado.
 The cucumbers give the dish a crisp freshness and the avocado provides it with satisfying butteriness.

-• Green Onions/Sesame Seeds/Furikake - Usually, I just use green onions, but I have used toasted sesame seeds, furikake, and shredded seaweed from time to time as well.
+• Green Onions/Sesame Seeds/Furikake - Usually, I just use green onions, but I have used toasted sesame seeds, furikake, and shredded seaweed (aka nori) from time to time as well.
 Switch up the topping to what you enjoy most.
 If you're adventurous, I also have a Homemade Furikake Recipe as well.

 Ingredients of topping ideas for tuna mayo (roasted seaweed snacks, sesame seeds, green onions, furikake)